DataONEorg/collections-portals-schemas/README.md

 # project-papers
 Enabling project and data paper views via MetacatUI, Metacat, and EML

-This repository contains the schema for the MetacatUICollectionType and MetacatUIProjectType.
+This repository contains the schemas for DataONE Collections and DataONE Portals